If users don't know a page's xID or name but know a little bit about the page content, they can locate the page using the Search feature.

 - Search is not case sensitive.

 - Only whole and hyphenated words are searchable.
 The strings "academics" and "academic-s" will return pages with the word "academics" in them.
-But "aca" or "academic" will not return "academics."
+However, "aca" or "academic" will not return "academics."

 - Depending on the size of the site, there may be up to a 10-second delay between content updates and indexing.